benjamminf/warpjs/README.md

-# dvg.js - *Distortable* Vector Graphics
+# warp.js

-Distort, warp, bend, twist and smudge your scalable vector graphics in real time.
-DVG allows you to feed in any SVG file and apply any kind of complex transformation.
+Warp, distort, bend, twist and smudge your scalable vector graphics in real time. `warp.js` allows you to feed in any SVG file and apply any kind of complex transformation.

-#### Version 1 in development